NH-yz/DCS2101/README.md

    (with a menu selection of 1 (show item), 2 (admin inventory), 3 (exit) Exit option terminates entire program.

-3. Stock list is shown when option 1 is selected.
+When option 1 is selected:
+   Show a stock list
       Can put max 5 stocks (20 unit each)
       Users can choose either stock which are valid.
+      Display